mtumilowicz/java-concurrency-compare-and-swap/README.md

 Java's traditional synchronization mechanism (`synchronized` keyword) impacts hardware utilization and scalability:
-1. Multiple threads constantly competing for a lock is expensive because of frequent context switching (can take many processor cycles).
+1. Multiple threads constantly competing for a lock = frequent context switching (can take many processor cycles).
 1. When a thread holding a lock is delayed (e.g., because of a scheduling delay), no thread that requires that lock makes any progress.

 # java
 Java 5 introduced a synchronization alternative that offers mutual exclusion combined with the performance of volatile.
-This atomic variable alternative is based on a microprocessor's compare-and-swap instruction and largely consists of the types in the `java.util.concurrent.atomic` package.
+Atomic variable alternative is based on a microprocessor's compare-and-swap instruction and largely consists of the types in the `java.util.concurrent.atomic` package.